TheGraphAcademy/Graph-Academy-Hub/faq-about-the-graph.md

 - An indexer with 80% rewards cut, and very low delegation received, will end up giving away a lot of his own rewards to the delegation pool.
 - An indexer with 15.25% rewards cut at full delegation capacity, will effectively take approximately 10% of his delegates’ rewards as a commission.

-You can play around with the tools pinned in the #delegators channels in the Discord server or in this notion board 47, especially the rewards calculators, since they give a much better insight into how the rewards are calculated and distributed.
+You can play around with the tools pinned in the #delegators channels in the Discord server or in this [notion board](https://www.notion.so/Community-Guides-abbb10f4dba040d5ba81648ca093e70c "notion board"), especially the rewards calculators, since they give a much better insight into how the rewards are calculated and distributed.

 > 3. How to calculate my personal rewards?

 You can check some of the community-made tools, for rewards projection.
 Note that rewards might get diluted over time, as more stake is allocated in the network.
-You can find the tools pinned in the #delegators channels in the Discord server, or in this notion board 34.
+You can find the tools pinned in the #delegators channels in the Discord server, or in this [notion board](https://www.notion.so/thegraph/Community-Guides-abbb10f4dba040d5ba81648ca093e70c "notion board").

 > 4. When are rewards distributed